“The worst enemy of creativity is self-doubt.” Sylvia Plath

 2. Beside each doubt make a list of at least three pieces of evidence that prove it as false.

 If you have a difficult time with listing your doubts think about a task or goal you are working on that is difficult.
-What are you constantly thinking repeatedly?
+What are you constantly thinking?
 If you are having a difficult time refuting self-doubts you may want to ask for help.
 You may want to do this exercise with a friend.
 You could make it a girl’s or guy’s night.
-If all

 If all these journal topics and tips given in the guidance sections are not helping then you are experiencing what is called resistance.
 In English, you are afraid to fly.
 So, ask yourself why.
 When you answer that question ask yourself why that is a problem.
 Do this until you have asked yourself seven why questions.
 This is a little trick used to unlock a lot of amazing things